MicrosoftDocs/Viva/Viva/connections/announcements-viva-connections.md

 #### Filter announcement by Frontline worker properties

-After location, department, and role values have been set up in Microsoft Teams, and regional filtering has been enabled in Viva Connections, owners and members will see options to filter their announcement based on the new set of frontline worker properties created in Microsoft Teams.
+After location, department, and role values have been set up in Microsoft Teams, and regional filtering is enabled in Viva Connections, owners and members will see options to filter their announcement based on the new set of frontline worker properties created in Microsoft Teams.

 To create an announcement filtered by frontline worker properties, follow the steps for [drafting your announcement](/viva/connections/announcements-viva-connections#drafting-your-announcement) up to selecting your audience: